FlavioRenzi/RoboticsProject/README.md

 The node reads the messages published by KinematicCore node and, based on the value of the param "integration", it computes the odometry of the robot using Euler or Runge-Kutta integration.
 After this it publishes the odometry on a topic and publishes the tf transformation.
-For the integration type, the node uses the dynamic reconfigure to set the integration type; the default value is "Euler" and whenever the user changes the param a callback is executed, changing the value of the field "integrationType" of the class Pub_Sub_Odometry_core.
+For the integration type, the node uses the dynamic reconfigure to set the integration type; the default value is "Euler" and whenever the user changes the param a callback is executed, changing the value of the field "integrationType" of the class `Pub_Sub_Odometry_core`.
-The node exposes also two callbacks for the two services: "resetZero", that set the x and y positions to 0 when the user calls the service;
+The node exposes also two callbacks for the two services: `resetZero`, that set the x and y positions to 0 when the user calls the service;
-and "resetGeneral", that set the pose of the robot equal to the value x, y and theta that the user passes when calls the service.
+and `resetGeneral`, that set the pose of the robot equal to the value x, y and theta that the user passes when calls the service.
 The node read the initial pose of the robot from the params declared in the launch file and sets the x, y and theta of the robot.
 - ReverseKinematicCore: reads the speed of the robot and calculates the speed at wich each wheel needs to go to obtain that movement.